samuelstevens/buckeyetix-ml/README.md

 - [ ] Optimize process past simply trying every option
 - [ ] Have output written to a file to see progress/errors
 - [ ] Record time take to find result
+- [ ] Split up processes (do all of one config at once, save, then load)

 current process (on stdlinux): 23584